EVAPORATION AND EVAPOTRANSPIRATION

 Because the product of ET is gaseous water molecules, it is hard to collect meaningful samples, and this is especially so for natural systems.
 To illustrate this, consider what you would do if your boss asked you to collect a representative sample of ET from a large watershed!
 Clearly no analogous sampling method such as filling a water bottle with spring water will suffice here.
 In fact, the most reliable way to to quantify ET or its constituent processes is to measure the change in the volume or mass of the solid or liquid reservoir of interest over time, and to calculate ET as the difference (loss).
 Thus, ET and related processes are best quantified by water balance methods.

-Evaporation, which is most easily conceptualized as the transfer of water molecules from the liquid surface to the atmosphere, is actually a very complex process involving many different microscpoic mechanisms including kinetic processes and molecular diffusion in both liquid and gaseous media.
+Evaporation, which is most easily conceptualized as the transfer of water molecules from the liquid surface to the atmosphere, is actually a very complex process involving many different microscopic mechanisms including kinetic processes and molecular diffusion in both liquid and gaseous media.
 Evaporation is also a two way process, as water molecules both leave and re-enter the liquid water surface, but the loss rate is faster than the return rate.

 The rate of evaporation depends on many physical conditions, including the temperature of the air and the water, which may differ, and also the wind speed, the intensity of solar irradiation, and the vapor pressure of the water.
 Several of these effects can be combined, with the most imporatant factor being the quantity (1-h), where h is the relative humidity of the air, defined in the PRECIPITATION chapter.
-Several other terms are included as empitrical proportionalities, and no accurate, fundamental equation has ever been devised to describe this complex overall process.
+Several other terms are included as empirical proportionalities, and no accurate, fundamental equation has ever been devised to describe this complex overall process.
 A useful equation for evaporation rate E is:

-E=Psat(1-h)*(a+bv) EQ 1
+E = Psat(1-h)(a+bv) EQ 1

 where Psat is the vapor pressure of saturated air at the temperature of the water, v is the wind speed, and a and b are constants.